shaunburdick/slack-ooo-personal/README.md

 # Personal Out of Office Bot for Slack
-This bot acts as you and will respond to DMs and Channel mentions with a message.
+This bot acts as you and will respond to DMs and Channel mentions with a message while you are away.

+## Features
+- Start time: Set a start and the bot will wait until set time before listening and responding
+- End time: Set an end time and the bot will shut off on a set time
+- Respond to IM/Multi-Person IM when someone directly messages you
+- Respond to a channel where you are directly mentioned (@username)
+- Reminder buffer: Bot will not respond to user/channel until a give time has elapsed (to prevent spamming)
+- Auto Mark: Bot can mark all your messages as read

 ## Personal Slack Token
 You can generate your personal Slack Token here: [https://api.slack.com/web](https://api.slack.com/web)